-In 2023, the TCFD reports for the in-scope legal entities were included in the additional information section of the Group climate report.
+PUTM is a member of the Phoenix Group (the 'Group').
+In 2023, the PUTM TCFD report was included in the additional information section of the Group climate report.
 This year a separate Group climate report is not being published.
-Instead, given the progress made by the Group in embedding the recommendations of the TCFD across the business and need for transparent reporting, the Group level TCFD disclosures have been integrated into the Phoenix Group 2024 Annual Report and Accounts ('Group ARA').
-As a result, the entity disclosures for the asset owning entities are published in this standalone report.
+Instead, given the progress made by the overall Group in embedding the recommendations of the TCFD across the business and need for transparent reporting, the Group level TCFD disclosures have been integrated into the Phoenix Group 2024 Annual Report and Accounts ('Group ARA').
+As a result, the entity disclosures for PUTM are published in this standalone report.

-The entity-level reporting for each of these legal entities also continues to develop as part of the Group wide commitment to support the regulatory agenda for more efficient, improved non-financial disclosures and transparent reporting.
+The entity-level reporting for PUTM also continues to develop as part of the Group wide commitment to support the regulatory agenda for more efficient, improved non-financial disclosures and transparent reporting.

 The entity-level disclosures in this report are designed to be read in conjunction with the cross-references to the Group TCFD disclosures within the Group ARA to meet the requirements of the ESG Sourcebook.
-Together, these reports aim to provide stakeholders with an overview of the progress towards net zero by 2050 and detailed disclosure of the continued progress towards managing the impacts of climate-related risks on each entity's business and unlocking climate-related opportunities.
+Together, these reports aim to provide stakeholders with an overview of the Group's progress towards net zero by 2050 and detailed disclosure of the continued progress towards managing the impacts of climate-related risks on the business and unlocking climate-related opportunities.